VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 };
 ```

-When requestin a [CharSets](/documentation/api/class-char-set/) by providing a shared [CharSetSpec](/documentation/api/struct-char-set-spec/), the engine will only allocate a [CharSets](/documentation/api/class-cha-set/) once, and any subsequent request will be served with the previously created instance.
+When requesting a [CharSet](/documentation/api/class-char-set/) by providing a shared [CharSetSpec](/documentation/api/struct-char-set-spec/), the engine will only allocate a [CharSet](/documentation/api/class-cha-set/) once, and any subsequent request will be served with the previously created instance.
 This saves both work and graphics memory, as well as CPU performance.

-The overshoot of a shared [CharSetSpec](/documentation/api/struct-char-set-spec/) that only allocates a single frame at any give moment is that any [Sprite](/documentation/api/class-sprite/) that uses a [Texture](/documentation/api/class-texture/) which reference that [CharSets](/documentation/api/class-char-set/) will show a change of animation if any of them changes the frame and that all instances will be in sync:
+The overshoot of a shared [CharSetSpec](/documentation/api/struct-char-set-spec/) that only allocates a single frame at any give moment is that any [Sprite](/documentation/api/class-sprite/) that uses a [Texture](/documentation/api/class-texture/) which reference that [CharSet](/documentation/api/class-char-set/) will show a change of animation if any of them changes the frame and that all instances will be in sync:

 <a href="/documentation/images/user-guide/graphics/punk-chars-shared.png" data-toggle="lightbox" data-gallery="gallery"><img src="/documentation/images/user-guide/graphics/punk-chars-shared.png" width="500" /></a>

-Since i would be overkill to play animations on all [Sprites](/documentation/api/class-sprite/) underlyed by a shared [CharSets](/documentation/api/class-char-set/), the engine runs the animations only on the first Sprite.
+Since it would be overkill to play animations on all [Sprites](/documentation/api/class-sprite/) underlyed by a shared [CharSet](/documentation/api/class-char-set/), the engine runs the animations only on the first Sprite.

-On th other hand, when using a non-shared [CharSetSpec](/documentation/api/struct-char-set-spec/) to create a [CharSets](/documentation/api/class-char-set/), each request will be served with a new [CharSets](/documentation/ap/class-char-set/) instance.
+On th other hand, when using a non-shared [CharSetSpec](/documentation/api/struct-char-set-spec/) to create a [CharSet](/documentation/api/class-char-set/), each request will be served with a new [CharSet](/documentation/ap/class-char-set/) instance.
 This permits to having different sprites with the same graphics but displaying different frames of animation:

 <a href="/documentation/images/user-guide/graphics/punk-chars-nonshared.png" data-toggle="lightbox" data-gallery="gallery"><img src="/documentation/images/user-guide/graphics/punk-chars-nonshared.png" width="500" /></a>